 Some might say, “do we really need to put safety glasses on?”.
 It may seem too much, but it is not unusual to have eye injuries while wrenching.
 A cordless ratchet drives the nuts and bolts in a speedy manner.

 And a little bit of unconsciousness can cause the bolt or nut slipping into the air.
-In such case, even a glasses aren’t enough and may also require a head protection as well.
+In such a case, even glasses aren’t enough and may also require head protection as well.

 Wear Hand Gloves

 When it comes to using power tools, a general rule of thumb is to wear hand gloves.
 This allows you to comfortably hold the tool for longer sessions.
 Plus, non-conductive materials ensure you don’t get electrified if the electricity comes in contact.

 It safeguards your hands from common cuts and scratches.
 Furthermore, it keeps your hand neat and tidy from workshop dust and debris.
 So it serves in multiple aspects.